jeftegoes/AwsOverview/Database/Amazon ElastiCache.md

 - Read more at: https://aws.amazon.com/caching/implementation-considerations/
 - **Is it safe to cache data?** Data may be out of date, eventually consistent.
 - **Is caching effective for that data?**
-  - Pattern: Data changing slowly, few keys are frequently needed.
+  - **Pattern:** Data changing slowly, few keys are frequently needed.
-  - Anti patterns: data changing rapidly, all large key space frequently needed.
+  - **Anti patterns:** Data changing rapidly, all large key space frequently needed.
 - **Is data structured well for caching?**
-  - Example: Key value caching, or caching of aggregations results.
+  - **Example:** Key value caching, or caching of aggregations results.
 - Which caching design pattern is the most appropriate?

 ## 6.1.
 Patterns for ElastiCache